 Mary M. Fanning, RSM, PhD

-Prior to this position in Catholic higher education, Mary was the President and Chief Executive Officer of Our Lady of the Way Hospital in Martin, Kentucky.
-She has also worked as an administrator for Mercy Medical Center in Baltimore, Saint Joseph Hospital in Towson, MD, and Mercy Medical in Daphne, AL. In her early career, taught science at Mercy High School in Baltimore.
+Sister Mary was a faculty member of Notre Dame of Maryland University from 1999 to 2016.
+Previously Sister Mary was President and Chief Executive Officer of Our Lady of the Way Hospital in Martin, Kentucky.
+She has also worked as an administrator for Mercy Medical Center in Baltimore, Saint Joseph Medical Center in Towson, MD, and Mercy Medical in Daphne, AL. In her early career, Sister Mary taught science at Mercy High School in Baltimore.

-Mary holds a doctorate in Public Policy from the University of Maryland, a certificate in Health Systems Management from Harvard University’s School of Public Health, an MBA with a finance concentration from Loyola University in Maryland, and a Bachelor’s in Chemistry/Secondary Education from Mount Saint Agnes College in Baltimore.
-In addition to her teaching and professional service, Mary’s work on various committees and in community service is extensive, and she has served as a facilitator for meetings of various women religious, including the Leadership Conference of Women Religious and the Mission Helpers of the Sacred Heart.
+Sister Mary holds a doctorate in Public Policy from the University of Maryland, a certificate in Health Systems Management from Harvard University’s School of Public Health, an MBA with a finance concentration from Loyola University in Maryland, and a Bachelor’s in Chemistry/Secondary Education from Mount Saint Agnes College in Baltimore.
+She is an advanced member of the Healthcare Financial Management Association and a fellow in the American College of Healthcare Executives.

 Dr. Donna Dalton

 Dr. Donna Dalton recently completed eight years of service as Chief Academic Officer at Lyndon State College, one of five colleges in the Vermont State College system.
 Previously, from 2002 to 2004, she served as the Provost and Vice President for Academic Affairs at Gannon University in Erie, PA.
 Gannon is one of twelve Catholic universities in the U.S. that is sponsored by a diocese, rather than a religious order.